albersgroup/bluewire/README.md

 The MQTT message broker has 2 active topics - one for showing whether CAMEO or REMOTE has control of the broker (the control topic) and the other for storing the value reading.

 The MQTT publishers set the 'retain' flag on the messages to ensure that when clients connect, they receive the latest message published to the topic.
 The ruby scripts are utilized to initialize the values on the topics.

+## INTEGRATION ENGINEERING

+Use your team - multiple disciplines of engineering particpated in this project.
+Electrical, Software, Mechanical, plus a touch of all-around Linux/dev-ops are all needed at times.
+If you find a single engineer that can take this repository and stand up the 4 aspects listed in the project overview, you've got some of the most unique 5% of talent in the top 20% of engineers out there.
+What's even better is when a person like that can work with a team to accelerate and develop others.
+We hope this project helps activate that kind of teamwork and sharpens all engineers involved.

 ## HARDWARE BOM
 * [ESP-32 Microcontroller](https://www.amazon.com/gp/product/B0D8T53CQ5/ref=ppx_od_dt_b_asin_title_s02?ie=UTF8&psc=1)